Kerr-McGee: Exploration in disputed regions of Western Sahara

 Kerr-McGee received international criticism for undertaking exploration for hydrocarbon resources offshore the Moroccan controlled area of the disputed territory of Western Sahara in 2001.
-In 2003, one of Norway's main private investment funds, Skagen Vekst, sold their €3.6 million stake in the oil company, referring to ethical problems surrounding Kerr-McGee's engagement in Western Sahara.
-In May 2005, despite the number of growing protests, the company renewed the contract signed with Moroccan authorities until October.
-In June 2005, the Norwegian government sold the $52.7 million it had invested in the company through the Government Petroleum Fund (one of the biggest investment funds of the world), characterizing Kerr-McGee's contract in Western Sahara as having "particularly serious violations of fundamental ethical norms".
+In 2003, one of Norway's main private investment funds, Skagen Vekst, sold its €3.6 million stake in the oil company, referring to ethical problems surrounding Kerr-McGee's engagement in Western Sahara.
+In May 2005, despite the growing number of protests, the company renewed the contract with Moroccan authorities until October.
+In June 2005, the Norwegian government sold the $52.7 million it had invested in the company through the Government Petroleum Fund (one of the world's biggest investment funds), saying Kerr-McGee's contract in Western Sahara had "particularly serious violations of fundamental ethical norms".
 That same month, another two Norwegian private investment funds (Storebrand and KLP) sold their participations on Kerr-McGee, €1 million and €1.45 million respectively.
-On May 2, 2006, the company declared its intention to no longer drill off the coast of the Western Sahara, by not renewing the contract signed with Morocco.
+On May 2, 2006, the company declared its intention to no longer drill off the coast of the Western Sahara by not renewing the contract with Morocco.

 Under-payment of royalties to the U.S. government

 On June 14, 2004, Bobby Maxwell, a senior government auditor for the U.S. Department of the Interior's Minerals Management Service ("MMS"), filed suit in federal court on behalf of the U.S. Government against Kerr-McGee, under the whistle-blowing provisions of the False Claims Act ("FCA").
-In the suit, Mr. Maxwell alleged that, based on the information uncovered during his audit, "Kerr-McGee knowingly made false and/or fraudulent statements on the monthly royalty reports submitted to the MMS and 'understated and underpaid' its federal royalties."
-In January 2007, after a full trial on the issues, Kerr-McGee was found by a jury to have failed to report earnings, and thus, under-paying royalties due to the U.S. government.
-The jury award damages in the amount of US$7.6 million.
-Despite the jury's verdict, however, before entering judgment, the court reconsidered an earlier Motion for Summary Judgement filed by Kerr-McGee and reversed its prior holding, this time determining that the court lacked subject matter jurisdiction to hear the case at all.
-The case was appealed by Mr. Maxwell, and on September 10, 2008, the 10th Circuit Court of Appeals reversed the ruling of the lower court, remanding it back for further proceedings.
-On September 16, 2010, U.S. District Court Judge Marcia S. Krieger of Colorado ordered Kerr-McGee to pay treble damages, or almost $23 million.
-As a whistle-blower under the FCA, Mr. Maxwell would be entitled to twenty-five percent of the amount recovered for the government, or approximately $5.7 million.
-Per Mr. Maxwell, however, most of the money awarded would go to pay the legal fees associated with his almost-10-year fight to force Kerr-McGee to change its deceptive practices and pay what it owed to the public.
+In the suit, Maxwell alleged that, based on the information uncovered during his audit, "Kerr-McGee knowingly made false and/or fraudulent statements on the monthly royalty reports submitted to the MMS and 'understated and underpaid' its federal royalties."
+In January 2007, after a full trial on the issues, a jury found Kerr-McGee was to have failed to report earnings and thus underpaid royalties due to the U.S. government.
+The jury awarded $7.6 million in damages.
+But despite the jury's verdict, before entering judgment the court reconsidered an earlier Motion for Summary Judgment Kerr-McGee had filed and reversed its prior holding, this time determining that the court lacked subject matter jurisdiction to hear the case at all.
+Maxwell appealed, and on September 10, 2008, the 10th Circuit Court of Appeals reversed the lower court ruling, remanding it for further proceedings.
+On September 16, 2010, U.S. District Court Judge Marcia S. Krieger ordered Kerr-McGee to pay treble damages, or almost $23 million.
+As a whistle-blower under the FCA, Maxwell was entitled to 25% of the amount recovered for the government, or approximately $5.7 million.
+But he said most of the money would go to pay the legal fees associated with his almost-10-year fight to force Kerr-McGee to change its deceptive practices and pay the public what it owed.